DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 ### Member Tables

-Methods that filter elements returned by the selector:
+The following methods filter elements from the selector:

 Method                                                              | Description
 ------------------------------------------------------------------- | -------------